101 Introduction to Sociology

 416 Community Internship

 Practical experience in a social service agency, correctional facility, health institution, business, or other community setting in which sociology is applied.
+Students present fill their findings to a college audience.
 May not be used to fulfill the 300-level or above requirement for the major or minor.
-(1) Prerequisite: Written proposal approved by the department.
+(1)

 454 Senior Seminar

 A capstone course for the sociology major that includes an in-depth review and analysis of major themes within sociology.
-(1) Prerequisite: Sociology 353 and senior status.
+Requires completion of a qualitative and/or quantitative research project.
+(1)

 495, 496, 497 Honors Project